ckeditor/ckeditor4-docs/docs/guide/dev/integration/spreadsheets/README.md

 } );
 ```

-The value of `spreadsheet_licenseKey` is unique for each website and can be found in the CKEditor Ecosystem dashboard (go to Website management and press the CKEditor configuration button).
+The value of `spreadsheet_licenseKey` is unique for each website and can be found in the CKEditor Ecosystem customer dashboard.
+Go to Website management and press the CKEditor configuration button to obtain it.

 This is all.
-If you are having trouble in setting up Spreadsheet plugin, please [contact us](https://ckeditor.com/contact/).
+If you are having trouble with setting up the Spreadsheet plugin, please [contact us](https://ckeditor.com/contact/).

-## Templates plugin integration
+## Content Templates Plugin Integration

-**Spreadsheet plugin** allows to create highly customized spreadsheet widget instances from scratch.
-However, there are also cases when it is more convenient to insert ready to use spreadsheets with defined structure and formatting.
+The Spreadsheet plugin allows you to create highly customized spreadsheet widget instances from scratch.
+However, there are also cases when it is more convenient to insert a ready-to-use spreadsheet with a predefined structure and formatting.

-This is possible thanks to integrating Spreadsheet plugin with [Content Templates plugin](https://ckeditor.com/cke4/addon/templates).
-The Templates plugin should be enabled and correctly configured:
+This is possible thanks to integrating the Spreadsheet plugin with the [Content Templates plugin](https://ckeditor.com/cke4/addon/templates).
+The Content Templates plugin should be enabled and correctly configured first, though:

 ```js
 CKEDITOR.replace( 'editor', {